Infinity mirror: Cultural references

+An early reference to an infinity mirror is found in the history of Chinese Buddhism, where the Huayan Patriarch Fazang (643–712) is said to have illustrated the "tenfold" precedent of the Huayan Jing by placing ten mirrors around a statue of the Buddha—eight mirrors in an octagon, with additional mirrors on the floor and ceiling.
+When he lit a torch, its light and the illuminated Buddha were reflected within reflections around the room.

 Visual artists, especially contemporary sculptors, have made use of infinity mirrors.
-Yayoi Kusama, Josiah McElheny, Ivan Navarro, Taylor Davis, Anthony James, and Guillaume Lachapelle have all produced works that use the infinity mirror to expand the sensation of unlimited space in their artworks.
+Yayoi Kusama, Josiah McElheny, Ivan Navarro, Taylor Davis, Anthony James, Guillaume Lachapelle, and Hugh Hayden have all produced works that use the infinity mirror to expand the sensation of unlimited space in their artworks.

 The contemporary classical composer Arvo Pärt wrote his 1978 composition Spiegel im Spiegel ("mirror in the mirror") as a musical reflection on the infinity mirror effect.